aprildunnam/JokesMCP/README.md

 ## Minimal Path To Awesome

-There are two parts of deploying this MCP Server:
+To be able to deploy this MCP Server and use it in Microsoft Copilot Studio, you need to go through the following actions:

 - Create a new GitHub repository based on the template
-- Deploy the Azure Web App and configure it to grab the source from the GitHub repository
+- Set up the MCP Server as an Azure Web App
 - Create the Power Platform Connector
 - Add the MCP Server as an action in Microsoft Copilot Studio